c-blake/cligen/README.md

 This approach to command-line interfaces has both great Don't Repeat Yourself ("DRY", or relatedly "a few points of edit") properties.
 It also has nice "loose coupling" properties.  `cligen` need not even be *present on the system* unless you are compiling a CLI executable.
-Conversely, wrapped routines need not be in the same module, modifiable, or know anything about `cligen`.
+Similarly, wrapped routines need not be in the same module, modifiable, or know anything about `cligen`.
 This approach is great when you want to maintain both an API and a CLI in parallel.
 More generally, `cligen` encourages preserving API/"Nim import"-access to any provided functionality.
-When so preserved, this allows complex usages to be driven by other Nim programs rather than shell scripts (once usage complexity makes scripting language limitations annoying).
+When so preserved, this simplifies complex uses being driven by other Nim programs rather than shell scripts (once usage complexity makes scripting language limitations annoying).
 Finally, and perhaps most importantly, the learning curve/cognitive load and even the extra program text